OctopusSamples/SpaceCloner/README.md

 No.  It was designed for specific use cases, and the limits placed on it were intentional.
 For example, it can't access your Master Key, and without that, it cannot decrypt your sensitive data.
 It should get you 80-90% of the way there.
 You are free to fork this repo to modify the scripts to help get you another 5% of the way there.

 ### What version of Octopus Deploy does this script support?
 It _should_ work with any Octopus version `3.4` or higher.
 It was developed by testing against a version running `2020.x`.
-Take from that what you will.

-The script compares the major and minor versions of the source and destination.

-**Unless the source and destination [major].[minor] versions are the same; the script will not proceed.**

 You will notice some version checks being run in the script.
 This is to prevent the script from calling specific API endpoints when it shouldn't.

+### Can I use this script to migrate from 2018.10 to 2020.2?
+No.  The script compares the major and minor versions of the source and destination.

+**Unless the source and destination [major].[minor] versions are the same; the script will not proceed.**

 ### What permissions should the users tied to the API keys have?
 For the source instance, a user with read-only permissions to all objects copied is required.
 It will never write anything back to the source.